 6) The movement of body fluids is essential to the maintenance of health.

 7) The nerves play a crucial part in controlling the fluids of the body.

 8) There are somatic components to disease that are not only manifestations of disease, but also are factors that contribute to maintenance of the disease state.

 These principles are thought to be the underpinnings of the osteopathic philosophy on health and disease.
-Osteopathy is not just a set of techniques; rather it is a philosophy based on these principles.
+Manual osteopathy is not just a set of techniques; rather it is a philosophy based on these principles.
 This philosophy is simple and sensible.
-When applied in practice, osteopathy can make profound changes in a person's health.
+When applied in practice, osteopathy can make profound changes in a person’s health.